When a crash occurs on Windows Client or Server Agent, use WinDbg to catch(capture) the call stack.

 - If the windows client/server agent crashes, it will crash in WinDbg.
 You’ll see the command line is ready to take command, to analyze the crash.

 - Type 'kb' first, then '~*kb', to get thread info.
-Save the output.
+Save the output in windbg.

 - Type '.dump /ma c:\temp\crash.dmp', to create dump.
 The dump file will be created under c:\temp.
 If the folder doesn't exist, please change the path.
 Zip the dump file and keep it, in case we need to retrieve more info from the dump.

-- Send the saved output to Gladinet support.
+- Send the saved output and the dump file to Gladinet support.